<>

 Yes!
 Just create a feed.scroll file like this.

-Does Scroll support categories and category pages?
+Does Scroll support tags?

 Does Scroll support Open Graph tags for better social media sharing?